amar528/amar528.github.io/leetcode-75/README.md

 ### 199 - Right Side View
-we use a deque as a queue, append to end and popleft() to dequeue.
+we use a deque as a queue, append to end and popleft() to dequeue. while the queue has elements, we empty it for every iteration, processing all nodes at the current level, from left to right.  for each node popped from the queue, we append its left and right children, and set a right-most pointer to the node.  at the end of each emptying of the queue/level, we have a pointer to the right most.  so if it is valid, we can obtain its value.
+27ms beats 97%/8%

 ## Binary Search Tree